em-a-zed/Behave_Yourself/_contents/What_You_Need_Software.md

         This is the link to the Ctrax software download and documentation
         pages: [Ctrax](https://ctrax.sourceforge.net).

-    2.  <span class="underline">MARGO: Massively Automated Real-time GUI for Object-tracking</span>
+    2.  **MARGO: Massively Automated Real-time GUI for Object-tracking**

         MARGO is scripted in the MATLAB programming environment.
 The